wenching/cri_rnaseq_2018/docs/README.md

 The RNA-seq data used in this tutorial are from **DLBC**.

-In this tutorial, we use the sequencing reads in the project DLBC in mouse as example.
+In this tutorial, we use the sequencing reads in the project DLBCL in human as example.
 The sample information are saved in the file **<span style="color:red">`DLBC.metadata.txt`</span>** (see [below](#Data)).

 ![Work Flow](IMG/RNAseq.workflow.png)